ebeneliason/easy-pattern/README.md

 ## Demo Swatch

-The included [EasyPatternDemoSwatch.lua](EasyPatternDemoSwatch.lua) provides a quick way to try a demo of `EasyPattern` in your own project.
-Just drop the file into your project next to `EasyPattern.lua`, include it in `main.lua`, and create an instance by specifying the ID of the pattern as listed above.
+[EasyPatternDemoSwatch.lua](EasyPatternDemoSwatch.lua) provides a quick way to try out `EasyPattern` in your own project.
+Just drop the file next to `EasyPattern.lua`, include it in `main.lua`, and create an instance by specifying the ID of a pattern listed above.

 ```lua
 local swatch = EasyPatternDemoSwatch("waves")
 ```

-Alternatively, you can quickly tile the full set of examples on screen:
+Alternatively, you can tile the examples on screen:

 ```lua
 EasyPatternDemoSwatch.tile()